-If you know you have an asthma sufferer visiting, it’s always best to discuss their needs with them and be sure they’re properly prepared for an attack.
+If you know you have an asthma sufferer visiting, it’s always best to discuss their needs with them.
+You want to be sure they’re properly prepared for an attack.

 It generally starts with breathing difficulty, maybe wheezing, and a gray tinge to the fingers or lips.
-The sufferer may have difficulty speaking, clasping the area below the throat.
+The sufferer may have difficulty speaking.
+They may clasp the area below the throat.
 First, don’t panic, and try to keep the other person calm, seated in an upright position to keep airways as open as possible.

 Second, if you have any indication of what’s caused the attack – often it’s an allergy or sensitivity to smoke – do whatever you can to remove the cause.